-Jack Cline is the Director of Federal Relations for the University of Kansas and has served in this role since January 2012.
+Jack Cline is the Associate Vice Chancellor for the University of Kansas and has been at KU since January 2012.
 Prior to joining KU, Cline was the assistant vice president for federal relations, for five years, at the University of Massachusetts.

 Cline is a member of the Association of Public and Land-grant Universities (APLU) Board of Directors.
 Cline served previously when he was the 2014 Chairman of the APLU Council on Governmental Affairs.
 From 2014 to 2016, Cline was a member of the Association of American Universities Council on Federal Relations Steering Committee.

 In 2016, Cline was the President of The Science Coalition (TSC); the TSC is made up of over 60 of the nation’s largest research universities dedicated to sustaining the federal government’s investment in basic scientific research.